 Montjeu sired Gr.1 winners in both hemispheres from GRAND LODGE mares.

-Expect excellent results when Camelot is combined with the SHIRLEY HEIGHTS line.
-Montjeu’s accomplished son Fame And Glory has a SHIRLEY HEIGHTS dam, a mare by DARSHAAN produced the Derby winner Pour Moi and another produced the Australian Gr.1 winner Offer.
-Two of Montjeu’s sons have Gr.1 winners with DARSHAAN mares.
-Montjeu has four Gr.1 winners from the ZEDDAAN line.
-The stallions involved are KALAMOUN, his sons BIKALA and KENMARE and his grandson KENDOR.
+Camelot should combine with the SHIRLEY HEIGHTS line, as Montjeu’s son Fame And Glory had a SHIRLEY HEIGHTS dam.
+A mare by DARSHAAN produced the Derby winner Pour Moi to Montjeu and another produced the Australian Gr.1 winner Offer.

 LYPHARD sired the second dam of Authorized, while his sons PHARLY and BELLYPHA also sired the second dams of some of Montjeu’s Gr.1 winners.
-LINAMIX is the broodmare sire of the high-class Montmartre and also of the very smart Ectot, a son of Hurricane Run.
+LINAMIX is the broodmare sire of the high-class Montmartre.

-SHARPEN UP is a path to follow with Camelot, as he sired the second dams of Motivator and Hurricane Run.
-Montjeu’s sons have Group winners out of mares by SELKIRK, TREMPOLINO, DIESIS and by Diesis’ son ELMAAMUL.
-Montjeu’s top son St Nicholas Abbey was out of a mare by Kris’s son SURE BLADE.
-HALLING mares are another option.
+SHARPEN UP is a path to follow with Camelot as Montjeu’s sons have Group winners out of mares by SELKIRK, TREMPOLINO, DIESIS and ELMAAMUL.

 Undefeated Champion 2YO in GB/Ire in 2011

 1stRacing Post Trophy-Gr.1, Doncaster, by 2¼ lengths from Zip Top and Fencing.